auth0/Auth0.swift/README.md

 #### Authentication API client errors

 The Authentication API client will only produce `AuthenticationError` error values.
 You can find the error information in the `info` dictionary of the error value.
 Check the [API documentation](https://auth0.github.io/Auth0.swift/Structs/AuthenticationError.html) to learn more about the available `AuthenticationError` properties.

+> ⚠️ Do not parse or otherwise rely on the error messages to handle the errors.
+The error messages are not part of the API and can change.
+Use the [error types](https://auth0.github.io/Auth0.swift/Structs/AuthenticationError.html#/Error%20Types) instead, which are part of the API.

 ### Management API (Users) (iOS / macOS / tvOS / watchOS)